yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Recommendation

-Change function `settleOptionRoll()` to be permissionless so anyone can settle options and return deposits.
+Change function `settleOptionRoll()` to be permissionless, so anyone can settle options and return deposits.
 If the protocol wants to keep guarding this call only for settlers it can be done by adding additional time after which anyone can call the function.
-This way settlers have priority but there is no fear that the deposits will stay locked.
+This way settlers have priority, but there is no fear that the deposits will stay locked.

 The guard for the second case is to limit the maximum range that can be used when creating the option.
 This will limit the attackers from creating unsettable options and keep the user deposit safe and earning swap fees for their liquidity.
-Maximum range value can be defined as variable so it can be changed by the contract owner if needed.
+Maximum range value can be defined as variable, so it can be changed by the contract owner if needed.

 #### Developer Response